bahmutov/github-post-release/README.md

 npm install --save-dev github-post-release
 ```

-Then tell `semantic-release` to use this module as `generateNotes` plugin.
+The `postinstall` script will automatically set this module to be the
+`generateNotes` plugin for the release.
+If you want you can do this manually:

 ```json
 {